 Cardiac scoring is a specialized scan that can determine your likelihood of developing heart disease.
 Scoring checks for calcium buildup in your blood vessels, which can lead to hardening of the arteries.

 You don’t need a physician referral.
 The test takes about 10 minutes and only costs $100.00.

-Cardiac scoring is performed, by appointment only, at all three locations Monday through Friday from 8:00 a.m. to 4:30 p.m.
+Cardiac scoring is performed, by appointment only, at these two locations Monday through Friday from 8:00 a.m. to 4:30 p.m.
 For more information or to make an appointment call 405-307-2290.